New functional inequalities with applications to the arctan-fast diffusion equation

 In fact, using

 equation \eqref{eq:log} can be obtained from \eqref{eq:1} when the effect of higher order nonlinearities is neglected.
-Remarkably, \eqref{eq:log} is related to the Ricci flow and due to that this equation has been extensively studied in the past years by many authors (see \cite{vazquez1996fast} and the references therein).
-Equation \eqref{eq:1} is also related to the following nonlocal fast diffusion equation
+Remarkably, \eqref{eq:log} is related to the Ricci flow and due to that this equation has been extensively studied in the past years by many authors (see \cite{vazquez1996fast} and the references therein). \\ We could also quote the fast diffusion equation